Skopelos may not be for all types of travellers

 Great architecture with amphitheatrically built towns revealing the true essence of this area.

-Mountains to discover, explore nature and hike through trails
+Mountains to discover, explore the nature and hike through trails.

 Access can be more challenging due to extra boat ride

-I gave you my most honest and non-biased opinion about these 2 islands.
-I truly struggled to find more 'cons' for Skopelos Island.
+It is a struggle to find more 'cons' for Skopelos.
 As you can see the main one is the extra effort it takes to get here.

 Because of this boat ride, our visitors get here because they want to visit Skopelos as a destination.
 Not because of its ease of access.